pygame/pygame/docs/reST/ref/mixer.rst

    :rtype: tuple

    .. note::
-      The linked and compile version numbers should be the same.
+      The linked and compiled version numbers should be the same.

    .. versionadded:: 2.0.0